|

 Lagos, was peacefully elected President, marking an end to the divisions of the Allende-Pinochet

-The dominant force in Chilean politics is the centre-left coalition, the
+The dominant force in Chilean politics since 1990 has been the centre-left coalition, the

 Concertation of Parties for Democracy.
 This includes the centrist